Things to do in Bangkok with Kids

 We gave in to their incessant pestering and spend a morning admiring the ocean life here.

-Bangkok Sealife aquarium
+Bangkok Sealife aquarium.

 They loved checking out all the sharks, seahorses and spider crabs here.
 They also loved the glass bottom boat ride and the 4D cinema.